AaltoRSE/llm-on-lumi/USE_LUMI.md

-# PyTorch Lightning on LUMI with Singularity Containers
+# PyTorch on LUMI with Singularity Containers

 ## Step 1: Obtain the Singularity Container with EasyBuild